Using trichomes as an indicator of when to harvest

-Waiting for the right time to harvest your marijuana plants can even make the most patient person go mental; after all it is one of the most exciting parts of growing!
-I know you’ve been waiting and grooming your ladies patiently to produce the most dank bud ever, and now it’s getting to the point that you’ve been salivating for... harvest time :) Timing that perfect harvest moment is vital for potent cultivation.
+Waiting for the right time to harvest your marijuana plants can make even the most patient person go mental; after all, it is one of the most exciting parts of growing!
+I know you’ve been waiting and grooming your ladies patiently to produce the dankest bud ever, and now it’s getting to the point that you’ve been salivating for... harvest time.
+Timing that perfect harvest moment is vital for potent cultivation.
 If, for instance, you harvest too soon then you risk losing potency and yields.
 (Argh!)
-If, on the other hand, you harvest too late then the THC production and resin glands will have began to diminish.
-(Ouch!)
+If, on the other hand, you harvest too late then the THC production and resin glands will have begun to diminish.

-If so much of depends on when you choose to harvest then you better make sure you get it right.
-And just because i love you people so much let me show you now a way to do just that. (hurray for blogs!)
+If so much depends on when you choose to harvest, then you better make sure you get it right.
+And just because I love you people so much let me show you now a way to do just that.

-The final stage is when the trichomes becomes brownish or amber.
+The final stage is when the trichomes become brownish or amber.
 This happens as the THC degrades.
-It’s ok to have some amber trichomes when you start to harvest, but don’t wait too long or else your harvest will contain too much cannabinol and it will not give you a true high, but rather make you sleepy.
+It’s ok to have some amber trichomes when you start to harvest but don’t wait too long or else your harvest will contain too much cannabinol and it will not give you a true high, but rather make you sleepy.

 It is essential that you pay close attention to the trichomes to help you harvest at the right time.
-All your hard work and waiting deserves a good payoff with optimal highs.
+All of your hard work and waiting deserve a good payoff with optimal highs.

 You will notice that some plants can reach full maturity all at once while others can ripen from the top colas down to the bottom.
 It’s great when you can harvest your whole plant at once, but often times the outer buds and top colas mature at a faster rate.
 You can go ahead and harvest them if they’re ready and wait a week or so to harvest the other ones.

-Just make sure you dont smoke em while checking the rest -it might just seem that every trichome is as cloudy as your vision.
+Just make sure you don't smoke them while checking the rest -it might just seem that every trichome is as cloudy as your vision.